 Portability and Footprint

-If you want to travel with a bottle warmer, have limited kitchen counter real estate, or want to fit your warmer inside a height-restricted area, a compact warmer is essential.
-The Chicco NaturalFit has a small footprint and doesn't have small parts that could get lost, so it is an excellent travel option.
-The Tommee Tippee Travel Warmer is explicitly made for an on-the-go scenario and is also one option that does not require electricity.
-If you worry about height, shy away from the Baby Brezza Safe and Smart, the Beaba BabyMilk, and the Dr. Brown's Deluxe, which are all taller than 10.5 inches.
-These warmers could struggle to fit under upper cabinets.
+If you need to travel with a bottle warmer, have limited kitchen counter space, or want to fit your warmer inside a height-restricted area, then finding a compact warmer is essential.
+The Chicco NaturalFit has a small footprint and doesn't include small parts that could get lost, making it an excellent travel option.
+The Tommee Tippee Travel Warmer is explicitly made for an on-the-go scenario and does not require electricity.
+If you worry about height, shy away from the Baby Brezza Safe and Smart, Beaba BabyMilk, and the Dr. Brown's Deluxe, which are all taller than 10.5 inches.
+These warmers could struggle to fit under some upper cabinets.

 Warming efficiency is the ability to consistently heat a bottle's contents to a similar temperature at a similar rate each time.
 No cooling period or shorter wait time between heat cycles is beneficial, especially if you have multiples or are in a daycare setting.

 The fastest warmers in our tests are the Dr. Brown's Deluxe and the Boon Orb.
 Not surprisingly, these particular warmers utilize steam heat technology, which helps them warm bottles quickly.

 However, as mentioned earlier, steam heat has its drawbacks.
 For example, the Boon Orb's steam heat technology is incompatible with glass bottles due to breakage potential during rapid temperature changes.
 More importantly, steam warmers present a real risk of overheating milk if used at their maximum settings.